Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas vs. Xavier Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game at T-Mobile Center has the Texas Longhorns (28-8) squaring off against the Xavier Musketeers (27-9) at 9:45 PM (on March 24).
-Our computer prediction projects a 77-73 win for Texas, who is a slight favorite based on our model.
+Friday's contest between the Texas Longhorns (28-8) and Xavier Musketeers (27-9) going head-to-head at T-Mobile Center has a projected final score of 77-73 (according to our computer prediction) in favor of Texas, who is listed as a small favorite by our model.
+The game will begin at 9:45 PM ET on March 24.

-Based on our computer prediction, Xavier projects to cover the 4.5-point spread in its matchup versus Texas.
-The over/under has been set at 148.5, and the two teams are projected to exceed it.
+Based on our computer prediction, Xavier is projected to cover the spread (4.5) versus Texas.
+The two sides are expected to exceed the 148.5 over/under.

 Texas vs. Xavier Game Info & Odds